 NOTE: Tax defaulters have to pay an extra charge of 0.05% for late payment and 10% on underreported amounts.

 The Government of Vietnam has made it mandatory for all enterprises to shift to e-invoices.
-This shift aims to ensure transparency, minimise billing frauds, and administrative burdens.
+This shift aims to ensure transparency, minimize billing frauds and administrative burdens.
 E-invoices can be with or without verification codes.
 E-invoices with verification codes are compulsory for freelancers and certain businesses.
 Businesses that are not eligible for tax declarations can issue e-invoices without verification codes.

 Employers need to provide compulsory social, health, and unemployment insurance.
-Companies with more than 10 employees should make a mandatory contribution to unemployment insurance.
+Companies with more than ten employees should make a mandatory contribution to unemployment insurance.
 Foreign nationals with local employment contracts have mandatory contributions only towards health insurance.
-Generally, employers withhold contributions of employees from their salary and directly transfer to insurance companies along with their contributions.
+Generally, employers withhold employees’ contributions from their salary and directly transfer them to insurance companies and their contributions.

 In Vietnam, it is common to offer a 13th-month salary as a bonus.
 Some employees even provide additional health insurance, team outings, and trips which are sometimes considered a bonus.